vempatisriram6-dev/Safe-Code-Executor/README.md

  - A minimal, production-minded sandbox for executing untrusted code safely using Docker.

+ - Safe Code Executor is a secure, container-based sandbox designed to safely execute untrusted Python and JavaScript code.

+ - The system isolates each execution inside a lightweight Docker container with strict security constraints such as CPU limits, memory limits, disabled networking, execution timeouts, and an optional read-only filesystem.

+ - This project demonstrates how to build a real-world sandboxing engine using Docker and Flask—similar to the core of online IDEs, code judges, and secure backend executors.

+ - It is ideal for learning container security, experimenting with isolation techniques, and understanding how untrusted code can be safely executed without risking the host machine.

 # Overview

 Safe Code Executor is a lightweight sandbox service that executes user-submitted Python or JavaScript code inside isolated Docker containers with strict security controls: